-Competitive squash in New Zealand is underpinned by the grading list which gives a grade to every squash player in New Zealand and monitors their progress relative to other players.
+More competitive squash in New Zealand is underpinned by the Grading List that gives a grade to every squash player and monitors their progress relative to other players.
 Every time a competitive match of squash is played in New Zealand, the winner receives grading points, while the loser loses grading points.
 As players win matches and accumulate points they can rise to a higher grade.
+Find out more